omarbenites/meta-programming-in-r/chapters/03_environment_inside_function_call.md

 # Inside a function-call

 When we execute the body of a function, as we have seen, we do this in the evaluation environment, that is linked through its parent to the environment where the function was defined, and with arguments stored as promises that will be evaluated either in the environment where the function was defined, for default parameters, or in the environment where the function was called, for parameters provided to the function there.
 In the last chapter, we saw how we could get hold of the formal parameters of a function, the body of the function, and the environment in which the function was defined.
-In this chapter we will examine how we can access these, and more, from inside a function while the function is being evaluated.
+In this chapter, we will examine how we can access these, and more, from inside a function while the function is being evaluated.

 ## Getting the components of the current function

 In the last chapter, we could get the `formals`, `body`, and `environment` of a function we had a reference to.
 Inside a function body, we do not have such a reference.
 Functions do not have names as such; we give functions names when we assign them to variables, but that is a property of the environment where we have the name, not of the function itself, and functions we use as closures are often never assigned to any name at all.
 So how do we get hold of the current function to access its components?

 To get hold of the current function, we can use the function `sys.function`.
-This function gives us the definition of the current function, which is what we really need, not its name.
+This function gives us the definition of the current function, which is what we need, not its name.

 We can define this function to see how `sys.function` works: